mlavik1/UnityVolumeRendering/Documentation~/Scripting/Importing.md

 - endianness: The byte [endianness](https://en.wikipedia.org/wiki/Endianness) of the dataset.
 - skipBytes: Number of bytes to skip before reading the content.
 This is used in cases where the dataset has a header.
 Some raw datasets formats store information about the dimension, format and endianness in a header.
 To import these datasets you can read the header yourself and pass this info to the  _RawDatasetImporter_ constructor.
 The skipBytes parameter should then be equal to the header size.

 All this info can be added to a ".ini"-file, which the importer will use (if it finds any).
-See the sample files (in the  "DataFiles" folder for an example).
+See the sample files (in the  "SampleData" folder for an example).

 ## Image file importer